samba/samba.github.io/_drafts/2023-10-19-new-startup-new-team-new-game.md

 Whether indicative of the challenges, or a byproduct of my own departure, several other colleagues' departure only confirmed my sense of turmoil in the company culture.
 Sadly, even more recent layoffs confirmed it again.

 Turns out, ideas shape behaviors, behaviors drive culture, and culture determines business outcomes.
-Who knew.

 Well, that's a lot of water under the bridge.
-Mistakes were made, and possibly my own actions were mistaken.
+Mistakes were made; I made a few too.

+A few key lessons from D2IQ:

+* Launch as fast as you can, but start by consciously iterating with internal feedback loops from the people who know your customer best.
+Accept that your first product will not meet all your customer's needs, and you will have to change it as you learn more about their needs.
+"2.0" happens for good reasons.
+* People are sometimes more committed to _how to work_ than to _which customer needs to meet_.
+This leads to various dysfunctions in the organization.
+People (organizations) struggle to grasp that changing _how_ we work and _how_ we organize is often necessary to meeting customer's needs.
+Empowering the "lowest" people in the org-chart to change _how_ they work and how they organize, to meet customers' needs fastest, will always win the market.
+* Culture needs to embrace change, not resist it -- this is probably the hardest, because people fear what they don't know.
+They perceive "chaos", but this should be guided by a central mandate, to reorganize as quickly as possible to meet customers' needs -- as quickly as possible.
+Speed matters.
+* Surprising people with changes they didn't approve will always lead to debate.
+This has to be managed carefully, because it can a waste of precious time.
+Embracing change requires constantly re-inforcing trust -- this counteracts the fear.
+Relationships between people (across all teams) are vital to maintain.
+In your culture, the "why" and the "what" (outcome) must be more important than the "how" (method, design, plan).
+Plans will always change.
+Perfect planning is waste.
+We must accept that we will learn, and learning requires change.
+Get good at change.

 ## Mycelial

 I spent the next six months attempting to kickstart another startup with another product, this time taking systems orchestration into new frontiers -- the farther reaches of civilization.
 Generally that group of cofounders were great.
 That company is still going, and I'm glad to see their persistence and I hope for their success.
-Ultimately I left it for one major reason, one with side effects.
+Ultimately I left it for one major reason, one with side effects: leadership, again.
-Leadership, again.
 It matters very much, How we treat each other early on, when the problems are ambiguous and the stresses run high.
 Lesson learned though: before committing, make sure the people you're committing to know how to manage their stress, with compassion and kindness.

-> *Pro Tip:* if you feel like you have to yell at someone at work,you should probably start by taking the day off.
+> *Pro Tip:* if you feel like you have to yell at someone at work, you should probably start by taking the day off.
+Cofounders should not yell at each other.
-> If your cofounder yells at you, you should probably find a new gig.

-Side note, I got to learn that some people are more committed to the new shiny thing than they are to acually shipping product quickly and iterating.
-That's also a red flag, in a startup.
+Seconarily, another case when the _how_ was too important.
+Some people are more committed to the new shiny thing than they are to acually shipping product quickly and iterating.
+That's a serious red flag, in a startup.
+(Ironically, the same people kept quoting, "choose boring technology.")

 Again, water under the bridge.
 The yelling dude since left that startup too, and their product direction seems to be evolving rapidly.
 I sincerely wish them all well, but in particular, I hope dude starts a meditation practice, and I hope his new crew benefit from his newfound tranquility.